greatscottgadgets/facedancer/README.md

-# FaceDancer 2.9
+# Facedancer 2.9

-This repository houses the next generation of FaceDancer software.
-Descended from the original GoodFET-based FaceDancer, this repository provides a python module that provides expanded FaceDancer support-- including support for multiple boards and some pretty significant new features.
+This repository houses the next generation of Facedancer software.
+Descended from the original GoodFET-based Facedancer, this repository provides a python module that provides expanded Facedancer support-- including support for multiple boards and some pretty significant new features.

 ## Installation